So your budget for buying a property in Thailand is set, but have you factored in the Thai property sales tax and transfer fees?

 Transfer Fee of Leasehold Property in Thailand

-To get the remaining value you take the full amount of the lease, divide it with the total amount of years and multiply it by the remaining amount of years.
+The same 1.1% applies here, but now only for the value of the remaining term on the lease agreement.
+To calculate the remaining value, you take the full amount of the lease, divide it by the total amount of years and multiply it by the remaining years on the lease term.

-Just as for registration of a lease, fees are payable at point of transfer at the land office.
-The fees are usually paid by the buyer, or shared equally between buyer and seller.
+Just as with the registration of a lease, the transfer fees are to be paid during the time of transfer at the Land Office.
+Fees are typically paid by the buyer or shared equally by the buyer and seller.

-There is no current precedent but the fee would most likely be based on the original cost of the lease, or an evaluation from the land office.
+The fee here is typically based on the original cost of the lease, or an evaluation from the Land Office.